alphagov/govuk-developer-docs/source/manual/alerts/reboot-required-by-apt.html.md

 In production environment, you are normally dealing with variety of hosts.
 Some machines, like MongoDB and Elasticsearch, can be rebooted with caution.
-Others, like MySQL and PostgreSQL, require out-of-hours reboots by infrastructure.
+Others, like MySQL and PostgreSQL, require out-of-hours reboots by Platform Support.

-Work through the guide on [rebooting machines][reboot-machines] to safely reboot the machines that can be, and kindly ask the infrastructure team to schedule out-of-hour reboots for the other machines.
+Work through the guide on [rebooting machines][reboot-machines] to safely reboot the machines that can be, and kindly ask Platform Support to schedule out-of-hours reboots for the other machines.

 ## Checking locking status